Rangers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Martin Perez (6-1) for his 12th start of the season.
+- The Rangers will send Dane Dunning (4-1) to the mound for his sixth start this season.

-- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.
+- In five starts this season, he's earned a quality start in two of them.

-- In 11 starts this season, Perez has lasted five or more innings nine times, with an average of 5.5 innings per appearance.
+- Dunning has pitched five or more innings in five straight games and will look to extend that streak.

 |Opponent